OmarRayes98/Assignment/README.md

 - REST API + Auth with Token + Cookies
 - Skeleton for Loading
 - react-toastify
+-
+# You can use this account if will not sign up:
+  email: omarrayes198@gmail.com
+  password: 123123123

 # How It Works
 - Sign in to your account
     The APIs operate with a token system

 - Navigate to the Home page
    Access the dashboard for CRUD operations on products Add products to the cart